jdwillmsen/jdw-kube/README.md

 # JDW Kube
 Repository for configuring JDW Kubernetes Cluster

+## Microk8s
+Currently, this is being hosted on Ubuntu Server 22 LTS and everything in microk8s folder is used to configure the setup.

 ## [Minikube](https://minikube.sigs.k8s.io/docs/)
 To set up and run Kubernetes locally you can make use of minikube.